Selma THAGARD

 [0007] According to one aspect is an electrical discharge plasma

-reactor system for inactivating one or more pathogens in a liquid,
+reactor system for inactivating one or more pathogens in a

-reactor chamber; a non-discharge electrode disposed within the
+disposed within the reactor chamber; a non-discharge electrode

 [0008] According to an embodiment, the discharge electrode is